Bugaboo Fire: Florida

 On May 8, the Bugaboo fire was started by lightning at Bugaboo Island in the Okefenokee National Wildlife Refuge, and soon crept over the state line into Florida (and hence became the retronymed Bugaboo Scrub fire).
-It expanded extraordinarily quickly, combining with other fires that were already blazing in Georgia, and by May 16 had grown to 120,000 acres (490 km²).
-By May 22 it had burned 475,000 acres (1,920 km²) in Georgia and Florida.
+It expanded extraordinarily quickly, combining with other fires that were already blazing in Georgia, and by May 16 had grown to 120,000 acres (490 km2).
+By May 22 it had burned 475,000 acres (1,920 km2) in Georgia and Florida.
 By the end of May 564450 acre had burned.
 The Florida Folk Festival, the nation's oldest continuous festival, was cancelled for the first time because of the fire.
-(It was later re-scheduled for November.)
+(It was later rescheduled for November.)

 The major fire which entered from Georgia caused closures of Interstate 75 from the state line (and at times as far north as Valdosta) to Interstate 10.
 I-10 also had sections closed as well, sometimes as long as 40 mile (65 km).
 The detour by the Georgia State Patrol and Florida Highway Patrol doubled the distance to travel between Valdosta and Gainesville (from 90 mi to 180) and tripled the time normally required to make the trip.

 Hundreds were evacuated from homes in Columbia County, Florida late on May 10, and a state of emergency was declared.